aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Getting our routes on

-You should now have the puppies rendering on the `/` page, if you click on picture however, the link it takes you to is broken (because we haven't written it yet).
+You should now have the puppies rendering on the `/` page, if you click on the picture however, the link it takes you to is broken (because we haven't written it yet).
 Let's fix that now.

 **User Story 2:** *As a user, I want to click on a puppy and see their name, breed, and who their owner is*